Understanding your technical SEO audit.

 Breaking down your audit.

 We’ll access the backend of your website, and look at what SEO plugins you’re using.
-We’ll take a look at the plugin settings, and make sure that they’re properly configured to your website.
-We’ll add your website to our SEO software, get your automated monthly reports set up, and start an initial site crawl.
+We’ll look at the plugin settings, and ensure they’re properly configured to your website.
+We’ll add your website to our SEO software, set up your automated monthly reports, and start an initial site crawl.
 This will flag any critical errors that need to be addressed right away.

 If you’ve had Google Analytics for a while, we’ll take some time to get a picture of your website users.
 We’ll look at where your traffic is coming from, who your visitors are, and what they’re doing on your website.
 This helps us to determine the quality of your website traffic and how engaged your visitors are.

 Where possible, we like to compare traffic on a year-over-year basis.
 This best accounts for seasonal fluctuations.
 We’ll look at how your traffic has changed over time, comparing spikes and dips with Google Trends.
-This helps us to determine if significant changes are unique to your business, or if they can be explained by blanket changes in your industry.
+This helps us to determine if significant changes are unique to your business, or if blanket changes in your industry can explain them.